bcgov/MyGovBC-notification-server/docs/_docs/api-subscription.md

 Equipped with the confirmation code and a message template, NotifyBC can now send out confirmation request to unconfirmed subscription channel.
 At a minimum this confirmation request should contain the confirmation code.
 When user receives the message, he/she echos the confirmation code back to a NotifyBC provided API to verify against saved record.
 If match, the state of the subscription request is changed to confirmed.

 For admin requests, NotifyBC can still perform the above confirmation process.
-But admin request also has the privilege to set the subscription state to confirmed, therefore skipping confirmation.
+But admin request has full CRUD privilege, including set the subscription state to confirmed, therefore skipping confirmation.

 ## Model Schema
 The API operates on following subscription data model fields: